 March (8 Weeks Out)

-AP Exams cost $94 each in 2019 , so this month would also be a great time to start budgeting for how many exams you plan to take and how you will pay for them.
+AP Exams cost $98 each, so this month can be a great time to start budgeting for how many exams you plan to take and how you will pay for them.
 Even if your parents are paying for your exams, you’re responsible for making sure they understand the cost and when to submit payment to your school.

 April (Four Weeks Out)